 Finally when you have chosen the area in which you are going to want to relocate the Squirrel you will want to safely set the Squirrel trap down.
 Point the trap away from you, and in the direction in which you intent to relocate the animal.
 ALWAYs stand behind the trap when you are ready to release the animal.
 You will want to push down on the safety bar and spring, this will then allow the door to be pulled up.
 Then you will want to pull the door all the way up, this will allow the Squirrel to safely exit the trap.
 Generally the Squirrel will run right out of the trap.
 In the event that the Squirrel slowly leaves the trap and is facing you put your arms in the air as if you are a bear and make several loud predator sounds this will scare the Squirrel causing the Squirrel to leave and run away.

-You want to use only Steal, Metal, and Concrete products.
+You want to use only steel, metal, and concrete products.
 Identify all the areas on the home that have gaps or openings.
-You then want to seal off these areas ensuring that future animals cannot get into the structure.
-Take your time and do a good job closing off your home from the Squirrels, take a look at the roof, walk the soffits, and really make sure you get any ears that can be potential access points.
-Roof Returns (PICTURE) are company areas that Squirrels generally use, you will want to close these off using metal and concrete.
-See the way I closed off this Roof Return on a home, this is how you do exclusion work to guarantee that you will not have a future issue with Squirrels!
+You then want to seal these areas, ensuring that future animals cannot get into the structure.
+Take your time and do a good job closing off your home from the squirrels, take a look at the roof, walk the soffits, and really make sure you get any areas that can be potential access points.
+Roof returns are common areas that squirrels generally use, you will want to close these off using metal and concrete.
+See the way I closed off this roof return on a home, this is how you do exclusion work to guarantee that you will not have a future issue with squirrels!

 Final and Last Step!
-Clean up the mess behind.
-No one said this was all fun and trapping games, squirrel removal is hard and dirty work, but its got to get done.
-Now that you have trapped the squirrel, gotten the squirrels out of the attic, did the animal exclusion and repair work, you are on the final steps to completing the job.
-The last thing that you want to do is remove all the mess that the squirrel left behind in the attic.
-This is honestly one of the most important parts of squirrel removal and my how to guides for removing squirrels and getting rid of squirrels, but so many time homeowner’s skip this step and have more and more issues in the future.
+Clean up the mess left behind!
+No one said this was all fun and trapping games!
+Squirrel removal is hard and dirty work, but it’s got to get done.
+Now that you have trapped the squirrels, gotten them out of the attic, did the animal exclusion and repair work, you are on the final steps to completing the job!
+The last thing that you want to do is remove all the mess that the squirrels left behind in the attic.
+This is honestly one of the most important parts of squirrel removal and my how to guides for removing squirrels and getting rid of them, but so many times homeowner’s skip this step and have more and more issues in the future.

-Why: Feces Urine contaminates, this is all bacteria in the attic.
+Why: Feces and urine contaminates, this is all bacteria in the attic.
 Do you want this over your head at night when you sleep?
-NO that is why it must be removed.
-There are duct works and airways that lead from the attic into your home.
+NO!
+That is why it must be removed.
+There is ductwork and airways that lead from the attic into your home.
 Just look up, you see those vents in your ceiling?
-Where do you think the duct work and vents are?
-Your attic, and what if there is an opening or cut in the ducts from the squirrels, well then you re breathing in all that bacteria that was left in the attic.
+Where do you think the ductwork and vents are?
+Your attic, and what if there is an opening or cut in the ducts from the squirrels, well then you’re breathing in all that bacteria that was left in the attic.
 Remember the harms from the squirrel poop I was talking about before?
 Well that’s in your attic, you want to remove that asap.
-Breathing in bacteria from a squirrel infestation can be fatal and causes many other severe respiratory issues.
-You will want to wear a full Protective suite and make sure you are fully covered and protected, you can uses a shop vac with HELP filter or use your hand and bags and start removing all the insulation that has been contaminated and also all the feces and urine areas, these are called Latrines, when squirrels defecate in one single area.
-Once ALL the contaminates from your attic and from the squirrels are removed you will want to apply a product such as DSV to all of your attic.
-You can use a little pump spray like this one from your local hardware store and apply all the product to the insulation and attic.
+Breathing in bacteria from a squirrel infestation can be fatal and cause many other severe respiratory issues.
+You will want to wear a full protective suit and make sure you are fully covered and protected.
+You can uses a shop vac with HEPA filter or use your hand and bags and start removing all the insulation that has been contaminated, also remove all the feces and urine covered areas, these are called latrines (when squirrels defecate in one single area).
+Once ALL the contaminantes from your attic and from the squirrels are removed you will want to apply a product such as DSV to all of your attic.
+You can use a little pump sprayer like this one from your local hardware store and apply all the product to the insulation and attic.
 Make sure you read the label and use the correct amounts.
-Here at 247, I, Brendan Mangnitz, use heavy duty equipment like an atomizer , when I am doing any type of attic sanitation.
-For my customers I wasn’t to make sure that EVERY single section in the attic is fully taken care of and nothing is left behind.
-If you are ready this how to article and want to do this yourself just make sure you do a very good job, don’t cut any corners, and be extremely proficient to ensure the safety of your family.
+Here at 247, I, Brendan Mangnitz, use heavy duty equipment like an atomizer, when I am doing any type of attic sanitation.
+For my customers, I want to make sure that EVERY single section in the attic is fully taken care of and nothing is left behind.
+If you read this how to article and want to do this yourself just make sure you do a very good job, don’t cut any corners, and be extremely proficient to ensure the safety of your family.

 And that is my How to Guide when it comes to squirrels in the attic or your property and how to remove them.
+If you are interested in learning more, read my list of best squirrel trapping tips.
 Like I have mentioned my name is Brendan Mangnitz I have being doing pest wildlife and squirrel removal now for over 6 years.
 I have worked and trained 100’s of people of the past years.
-It takes time, skill, and patience but removing squirrels can be very fun, dangerous, but is also something that we deal with on the daily here. squirrels have learned how to thrive and do great in the urban setting.
+It takes time, skill, and patience but removing squirrels can be very fun, dangerous, but is also something that we deal with on the daily here.
+Squirrels have learned how to thrive and do great in the urban setting.
 This is not something that is going away.
 With more and more houses coming up every day, more lad being constructed and developed we will always have issues with squirrels in the attic.
 Just read and learn how to protect yourself you family and your home and you should be good to go.
-If you have any questions you can email directly at firstname.lastname@example.org or call my cell 1-321-236-9031 any time of the day or night 24/7 THANKS!
+If you have any questions you can email directly at email@example.com or call my cell 1-321-236-9031 any time of the day or night 24/7 THANKS!